 - Heightened emotions

 What To Do if Experiencing Hangxiety

-When you experience hangxiety often because you are drinking regularly, it’s time to do something.
-You can start with speaking to your doctor about it, as they can recommend a variety of treatment methods, including therapy or medication.
-If you don’t feel comfortable speaking with your primary care provider about this, there are plenty of other options for you and resources for getting sober.
+When you experience hangxiety often because you are regularly drinking, it’s time to do something.
+You can start by speaking to your doctor about it, as they can recommend various treatment methods, including therapy or medication.
+However, if you don’t feel comfortable speaking with your primary care provider about this, there are plenty of other options for you and resources for getting sober.

 For those who have been experiencing hangxiety often, the first thing to do is stop drinking, as alcohol is why you have hangxiety.
-Some people can quit drinking completely on their own or with the help of their family and friends, but one of the best ways to guarantee success is by reaching out to treatment professionals that have experience helping people get clean and sober.
+Some people can quit drinking completely on their own or with the help of their family and friends.
+Still, one of the best ways to guarantee success is by getting help from treatment professionals that have experience helping people get clean and sober.
 Depending on the severity of your addiction, inpatient care may be your best option.